 This recipe has it all and, in addition to being ridiculously tasty, the best part of this recipe is that it truly is QUICK.
 I’m talking fifteen minutes, or less, and you have a healthy filling dinner on your table.
 While it’s not the exactly the same as your favorite takeout restaurant, it’s a simple healthy meal that everyone will love.

 - Healthy Broccoli Cheddar Soup

 - Roasted Garlic Lemon Broccoli

 - Easy Healthy Broccoli Salad

 Why I Prefer to Use Chicken Thighs in This Recipe

-While most chicken stir fry recipe calls for chicken breast, I prefer to use boneless skinless chicken thighs in all of my chicken stir fry recipes.
+While a lot of chicken stir fry recipe calls for chicken breast, I prefer to use boneless skinless chicken thighs in this recipe.
 Chicken thighs are more tender, more flavorful, and also a lot easier to cook in my opinion.

-While I love using chicken thighs in this recipe, feel free to use chicken breast instead!
+While I love using chicken thighs in this recipe, feel free to use chicken breast instead if you prefer.
 Just make sure to watch them carefully so they don’t overcook and become tough.

 While most stir fry sauces are filled with sugar, this easy sauce is completely sugar free and using just a few simple ingredients to achieve maximum flavor.

 Coconut Aminos: The base of the sauce in this stir fry is a substitute for soy sauce called coconut aminos.
 Coconut aminos are made from the sap of the coconut palm tree and are commonly used as an alternative to soy sauce in Paleo and Whole30 compliant dishes.
 Unlike traditional soy sauce, they also have a slightly sweet flavor which works to give the sauce a slightly sweet flavor without any added sugar.